microsoft/hackathon-starter-kit/community-hack/README.md

 Depending on the event, the organizers may want to put together material to review at their own pace to help the event run more smoothly.
 This could be reading, videos, etc.

+You could always run a virtual _pre event_ the week prior or on the week of the hackathon to make sure everyone understands what is expected of them.
+Go over the material you created for them.

+> you can use this pre-event week to work out any technical kinks you may encounter during the hackathon.

 Training material could include things like the following:

 - How to create / join a team
 - How to use the collaboration platform(s), (eg. Microsoft Teams, Github, etc.)
 - Design Thinking Material
 - Training for Specific Technical Resources

+> _Caution for Virtual Hackathon_
+> Understand people will have different degrees of technical background.
+You may even need to show someone how to share their screen!
+Oh, yes...
+It happens. :)

 #### 11. Create and Publish the Agenda